MicrosoftDocs/powerbi-docs/powerbi-docs/service-share-dashboards.md

 ![Power BI locked tile](media/service-share-dashboards/power-bi-locked_tile_small.png)

-If so, you need to grant them permission to the underlying dataset:
+If so, you need to grant them permission to the underlying dataset.

 1. Go to the **Datasets** tab in your content list.